KINtsugi class

 thank you for interest in kintsugi classes.

-Please note: We are not offering any modern kintsugi one-day class at this time.
+We are not offering any modern kintsugi one-day class at this time.
 Thank you for your understanding.

 Traditional kintsugi class